Catastrophic Injury Claim Solicitors

 We understand the physical and emotional trauma that a catastrophic injury can cause and work tirelessly to ensure the best care and support to help our clients regain their independence and embrace the future.

-A catastrophic injury is defined as any severe injury resulting in permanent disability, long-term medical problems, or reduced life expectancy.
+A serious injury is defined as any severe injury resulting in permanent disability, long-term medical problems, or reduced life expectancy.

-Our team of experienced catastrophic injury claim solicitors has over 30 years of collective experience handling cases for those who have suffered a serious injury.
+If you have suffered a severe injury and are considering legal action, seeking guidance from a qualified injury solicitor is essential.
+Our firm has a team of experienced injury solicitors who are members of the Law Society’s injury accreditation scheme.
+In addition, our team of experienced injury claim solicitors has over 30 years of collective experience handling cases for those who have suffered a serious injury.

-Our team of experienced Personal Injury Claim Solicitors at Coleman Legal continuously educates themselves on all aspects of personal injury claims.
+Our team of experienced injury claim Solicitors at Coleman Legal LLP continuously educates themselves on all aspects of personal injury claims.

 Serious injury claim